Crime in the United States: Crime over time

 After World War II, crime rates increased in the United States, peaking from the 1970s to the early-1990s.
 Violent crime nearly quadrupled between 1960 and its peak in 1991.
 Property crime more than doubled over the same period.
 Since the 1990s, however, contrary to common misconception, crime in the United States has declined steadily, and has significantly declined by the late 1990s and also in the early 2000s.
+Not only did crime decrease overall nationally in the United States in the 1990s but also in major cities during that decade and continuing into the following decades.

 Several theories have been proposed to explain this decline: